TrisstonIcenhower/java_http_server/README.md

 ### Patch Notes

+#### Version 3.0.0 FINAL -

+This version is the final update to the project.
+This has been a great learning experience, but ultimately I believe I have learned everything that I set out to learn.
+This version has an updated error handler via the <code>routeStatusCode</code> function.
+I have not tested this particular function very much, so it may not work as intended.
+I also added a <code>routeUndefinedPath</code> to the router for handling 404 error with a custom page, or by defaulting to a generic 404 response.
+There is also the new <code>HttpResponse</code> class for handling responses.
+It contains <code>status</code>, <code>message</code>, and <code>body</code> variables for responding to requests in a more consistent way.
+I also added a <code>shutdown</code> flag to the thread pool.
+It is utilized by calling the <code>stopServer</code> function which will close both the thread pool and the requestListener.
+Final change is that the <code>consumer</code> threads now continue running on throwable rather than just dying.

+Summary:

+1. Router: routeStatusCode, routeUndefinedPath
+2. HttpResponse object
+3. ConsumerThreadPool: shutdown flag
+4. ThreadedServer: stopServer
+5. Thread consumer -> continues operating on throwable

 #### Version 2.0.0 - 1ba84d5

 This version converts the request response cycle to a more sustainable producer/consumer model.
 The major changes here involve replacing <code>Server.java</code> with <code>ReceiverThread.java</code> and replacing <code>ClientThread.java</code> with the private class <code>ConsumerThread</code> inside of the <code>ConsumerThreadPool.java</code> class.
 Rather than the server receiving a connection, spinning up a new thread, and handling the request with a new <code>ClientThread</code>, the <code>ReceiverThread</code> listens for a request, creates a <code>Request</code> object, adds it to a <code>BlockingQueue</code> and an available <code>ConsumerThread</code> will digest the request and create a response from it.